Murat Saygıner

-Murat Saygıner (born February 28, 1989) is a Turkish self-taught photographer and digital artist, and is also known as a filmmaker and composer.
+Murat Saygıner (born December 13, 1989) is a Turkish self-taught photographer, digital artist, and is also known as a filmmaker and composer.

 Early life

 Born in Prague in 1989, Murat Saygıner got involved with photography and digital art in 2007 and won several international awards.
 In 2008 his works were selected for "IPA Best of Show" exhibition in New York.
 In 2010 he was awarded Emerging Talent of the Year in "The Photography Gala Awards".

-He has written, directed and produced several animated short films since 2013 which were screened in over 200 film festivals including Academy Award Qualifying Festivals such as "Animest" and Athens International Film and Video Festival.
-6 of his films were also Staff Picked on Vimeo.
-In 2019 he assembled 10 of his short films under the title of The Flying Fish which had various reviews by film critics.
+He has written, directed and produced several animated short films since 2013, which were screened in over 200 film festivals including Academy Award Qualifying Festivals such as "Animest" and Athens International Film and Video Festival.
+Six of his films were also Staff Picked on Vimeo.
+In 2019 he assembled ten of his short films under the title of The Flying Fish.

-Besides his career in visual arts, Saygıner also composes music.

-He is currently living and working as a freelancer in Ankara, Turkey.